 Collecting photos of sea slugs present at different times during the year helps us to monitor these species and track any changes.
 But we need your help!

-Get out and about this autumn to rock and ramble along the coast and search for slugs.
-It’s the 20th Victorian Sea Slug Census!
+Get ready to rock and ramble along the coast and search for slugs.
 The slugs themselves are not that fond of overheating in the sun, so whether you’re snorkelling, diving or walking the intertidal “think like a slug” and search the cooler shady spots for these cryptic critters.

 Each of your observations increases knowledge on these short-lived and unusual molluscs.
 The images you send in will help us unravel the mysteries of these critters and detect changes in sea slug populations.